-- 1. administrative representatives: associate vice president for facilities management, associate provost for information resources, registrar, associate provost for enrollment management or designee, athletic director or designee, one representative from student affairs - 2. the dean of the School of Arts and Sciences, the dean of the School of Education, the dean of the School of Professional Studies - 3. the chairperson of the Long Range Planning Committee (LRP) or designee - 4. one faculty representative selected by the Faculty Senate - 5. ex officio: the director of facilities planning, design and construction, the vice president for finance and management

-6. chair: the chair is appointed annually by the president.
+- administrative representatives: associate vice president for facilities management, associate provost for information resources, executive director of student registration and record services, assistant vice president for enrollment management or designee, athletic director or designee, one representative from student affairs - 2. the dean of the School of Arts and Sciences, the dean of the School of Education, the dean of the School of Professional Studies - 3. one academic or professional faculty from the Institutional Planning and Assessment Committee - 4. one academic faculty appointed by the Faculty Senate - 5. one at large from professional faculty - 6. ex officio: the director of facilities planning, design and construction, the vice president for finance and management - 7. chair: the chair is appointed annually by the president.
 The position may be rotated annually.
 (Revised by President Bitterbaum, May 12, 2008)